sibercat/ConanExiles-OrphanCleaner/README.md

 ## The Problem

 When you delete an asset in UE4 (the Conan Exiles DevKit), the engine does not always fully clean up after itself.
 It leaves behind tiny stub `.uasset` files — typically under 1KB — that contain no real asset data.
-These orphaned stubs can cause **"Missing cooked file"** errors when packaging or running your mod.
+These orphaned stubs can cause **"Missing cooked file"** errors when packaging.

 ## How It Works